 - Midway through treatment, parents are taught researched skills to enforce safe, calm, effective limits and how to avoid getting caught in the escalation cycle.

 - These skills are coached live time in weekly appointments until both the child and parent are ready to continue to use these skills at home - and in public - on their own.

-Families typically graduate PCIT in 12-15 weeks.
+Many families graduate in 12 to 15 weeks, although treatment is not time limited and can take 24 weeks or longer in some cases.
 For children with behavior problems, graduation criteria is reached when caregivers have achieved mastery of the skills and standardized assessments indicate their child’s behavior is in the normal range.
-Research has found response rates to treatment to be higher when PCIT is administered via telehealth within the child’s home environment compared to in a physical office.
+Research has found higher rates of "excellent responders" when PCIT is administered via telehealth within the child's home environment compared to in a physical office.